-YEMEN: Cholera outbreak now largest and fastest on record, 600,000 children infected by Christmas
+YEMEN: Cholera outbreak, 600,000 children infected by Christmas

 Interviews available upon request

 Downloadable multimedia including broll footage, social videos, stills and case studies available here

 Yemen’s cholera outbreak is set to reach more than a million cases by Christmas at current rates, including at least 600,000 children, Save the Children is warning.